folutade/KnowThatYouAnointed/content/posts/the-party.md

   Verse 2 says, "You only have I known of all the families of the Earth, therefore I will punish you for all your iniquities".
 So **until we come back to these commandments, until you come back to these commandments we gonna feel this way, we gonna be under this curse**, because He said He's gonna punish us.
 The so-called Blacks, Hispanics, and Native American Indians are the true children of Israel.
 We are the Israelites, according to the Bible.
 The children of Israel - He's gonna punish us for our iniquities, for our disobedience, because we chose to follow other gods.
 "That man chastens his son, so the Lord, thy God, chasten thee."
 So, just like you chasten your own son, He's gonna chasten you, because He loves you.
 So that's why we get chastised.
 That's why we're in the position that we're in. **Until we come back to these laws, statutes, and commandments and do what the Lord says, these curses is gonna be upon us.
 We gonna be at a lower state in this life that we live, here, in today, in the United States of America**.
 I love you, family, and I pray for you.
 God bless you.
 Shalom.*
   -"FEAR."

-* *DAMN.* thus conveys the idea that prayer is insufficient if individual do not change the way that they live and begin to follow God's commandments.
-This idea about the need to follow God's commandments and help other to follow God's commandments might thus present a third way as opposed to exclusively praying or exclusively “fucking these niggas up.”
+* *DAMN.* thus conveys the idea that prayer is insufficient if individuals do not change the way they live and begin to follow God's commandments.
+This idea about the need to follow God's commandments and help others to follow God's commandments might thus present a third way, as opposed to exclusively praying or exclusively “fucking these niggas up.”

 {{< /details >}}